For Cable Television, High-Speed Internet, and Phone Services

 How do I place myself on Comcast's "do not call" and "do not mail" lists?

-If you prefer to contact Comcast in writing instead of by telephone, you may send a written request to the address listed below under "How do I contact Comcast?".
+If you prefer to contact Comcast in writing instead of by telephone, you may send a written request to the address listed below under "How do I contact Comcast?"
 Be sure to include your name and address, your Comcast account number, and a daytime telephone number where you can be reached in the event we have any questions about your request.
-The written request should be signed by the person who is identified in our billing records as the subscriber.
+The person who is identified in our billing records as the subscriber should sign the written request.
 If you have a joint account, a request by one party will apply to the entire account.
 If you have multiple accounts, your notice must separately identify each account covered by the request.

 What e-mail communications will Comcast send to me and how do I manage them?